Scientific-Simulation-Studio/MolFlow/docs/components/quantum_mechanics/decision_tree.rst

 A local cluster(Standalone Mode) needs to be initialized as the running environment for this example.
 See `Deployment <../../getting_started/deployment.html>`_ and refer to the 'Cluster Mode'.

-For more details about the APIs, see :py:meth:`~moleculeflow.ml.boost.ss_xgb_v.model.Xgb`
+For more details about the APIs, see :py:meth:`~molflow.ml.boost.ss_xgb_v.model.Xgb`

 .. code-block:: python